Saad-Naseer/MediaAI-web/README.md

 # MediaAI-web
-A Free open Source Tool to Transcribe AUdio to text Using Microphone.
-Next planned to increase the accuracy, language and file format supports to extend the capability of this toolto edit your everyday media related things.
+A Free open source tool to Transcribe Audio to text using Microphone.
+Next planned to increase the accuracy, language and file format supports to extend the capability of this tool to edit your everyday media related things.

 ![License](https://img.shields.io/github/license/saad-naseer/MediaAI-web)
 ![Workflow Status](https://github.com/saad-naseer/MediaAI-web/actions/workflows/static.yml/badge.svg)